mguybowman/rock-paper-scissors/README.md

 Rock Paper Scissors implementation assigned by the Foundations course of The Odin Project.
+The console-only.html version is from JavaScript Basics Chapter 6 (Project: Rock Paper Scissors).
+The index.html version is from JavaScript Basics Chapter 9 (DOM manipulation).